dwrobel/flatcam/README.md

 - adjusted the plotcanvas.zomm_fit() function so the objects are better fit into view (with a border around)
 - modified the GUI in Objects Selected Tab to accommodate 2 different modes: basic and Advanced.
 In Basic mode, some of the functionality's are hidden from the user.
 - added Tool Transform preferences in Edit -> Preferences and used them through out the app
+- made the output of Panelization Tool a choice out of Gerber and Geometry type of objects.
+Useful for those who want to engrave multiple copies of the same design.

 17.02.2019